The 20 Best Familial Periodic Paralysis Doctors in Italy

 Milan, IT

-Pia Bernasconi practices in Milan, Italy.
+Pia Bernasconi practices practicing medicine in Milan, Italy.
 Ms. Bernasconi is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Potassium-Aggravated Myotonia, Myasthenia Gravis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Primary Lateral Sclerosis.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Myasthenia Gravis, Potassium-Aggravated Myotonia, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Emery-Dreifuss Muscular Dystrophy.

 Advanced in Familial Periodic Paralysis